-The 5 greatest promoters of the art today are Feng Zhi Qiang but he passed away, Zhu Tian Cai, Wang Xian, Chen Zhen Lei and Chen Xiao Wang.
+The 6 greatest promoters of the art today are Feng Zhi Qiang but he passed away, Zhu Tian Cai, Wang Xian, Chen Zhen Lei, Chen Xiao Wang and Stephen Tang.
 Their efforts have spread the practice of Chen Taiji Quan throughout the world and continue to serve as inspirations for those who practice it.

 The Development Of Yang Style Taijiquan